AdityaNikhate/PublicDrive/README.md

-# PublicDrive [As Part of Applied Artificial Intelligence Group CDAC ACTS Pune]
+# PublicDrive – Developed as Part of Applied Artificial Intelligence Group, CDAC ACTS Pune

 ## Overview
 PublicDrive is a secure file management application that allows users to upload, share, edit, and download files.
 It uses JWT authentication with Spring Boot to ensure secure access and implements role-based permissions for controlled file management.